-When Matthew Warren died by suicide, Easter 2013, his parents’ hearts were shattered.
+When Matthew Warren died by suicide, Easter 2013, his parents struggled to cope with the loss.
 He was only 27 years old.
-Rick and Kay Warren were known for a ministry of hope.

 How would they survive his tragic death?
 Where was hope now?